haimkastner/unitsnet-js/README.md

     -   *The SpecificEnergy*
 - **SpecificEntropy**
     -   *Specific entropy is an amount of energy required to raise temperature of a substance by 1 Kelvin per unit mass.*
+- **SpecificFuelConsumption**
+    -   *SFC is the fuel efficiency of an engine design with respect to thrust output*
 - **SpecificVolume**
     -   *In thermodynamics, the specific volume of a substance is the ratio of the substance's volume to its mass.
 It is the reciprocal of density and an intrinsic property of matter as well.*
 - **SpecificWeight**